Modenas KR3: Development

+Evolution

+During 1998 a brand new engine (Spec Two) was developed featuring a reversed layout (two cylinders up, one down) with an included angle narrowed to 114° and a balance shaft.
+It was designed with the help of Japanese engineers Yoichi Oguma and Mike Maekawa and many parts were manufactured by Japanese suppliers with final assembly done at Team Roberts' workshop, excluding TWR.
+Conventional features were adopted, such Keihin carburetors instead of bespoke units and the radiator placed at the front.

+Compared to the older unit, the new engine was more reliable while producing around 170 hp on unleaded fuel (mandatory since 1998).
+However it was also longer and heavier, causing handling problems due to the altered weight distribution.

+In 1999 the problems worsened, due to the switch from Dunlop to Michelin tires and the departure of Warren Willing who left the team to join Suzuki.

+For 2000 Roberts produced a Spec Three engine with a vee-angle of 112° and a relocated balance shaft, resulting in a shorter and lighter unit while keeping the reliability and performance of the Spec Two engine.

 Season progress

 1997

 At the debut year, the rider line-up consisted of Kenny Roberts Jr. and Jean-Michel Bayle and team's sponsor was Marlboro.
-It was initially thought that the engine’s layout gave the engine good self-balancing inertial forces (of the pistons going up and down and the rotating crankshaft), but the bike frequently underperformed and suffered many breakdowns (especially crankshaft spreadings frequently broke down) as well as driver DNFs, - 14 to be exact - achieving a best place finish of eighth, scoring a total of 68 points and ending fifth in the constructor standings.
-Additionally, there was no controlled-tyre ruling back then, thus the tryes were manufactured to each specific bike in the paddock.
+It was initially thought that the engine's layout gave the engine good self-balancing inertial forces (of the pistons going up and down and the rotating crankshaft), but the bike frequently underperformed and suffered many breakdowns (especially crankshaft spreadings frequently broke down) as well as driver DNFs, - 14 to be exact - achieving a best place finish of eighth, scoring a total of 68 points and ending fifth in the constructor standings.
+Additionally, there was no controlled-tyre ruling back then, thus the tyres were manufactured to each specific bike in the paddock.
 New and small teams such as the KR team often had to use old tyres or those designed for other bikes, sometimes even both.
 It meant that KR could not capitalize on their handling.